 The best type of illumination for fine art lighting is a high-performance LED fixture.
 LED technology is a step forward in every way in the art lighting field, as it provides a tough to beat combination of efficiency, reliability, safety and precision.

 LED’s compatibility with delicate artwork is one of its standout features.
 LED fixtures do not produce UV and infrared radiation to the same degree as other lights, so LED lighting will help keep your precious artwork around for longer, without discoloration or deterioration.

 Phantom Contour Art Lighting Fixtures

 Projectors feature superior optics and photometric capabilities that are well-suited to fine art lighting.
 These projectors feature high-performance LED lamps and produce Phantom’s “lit from within” effect, which is a product of zero spill illumination.
 Phantom’s recessed picture lights are also easy to install and extremely versatile, because of their small, compact size and small ceiling aperture.

 Phantom’s projectors can be built into one of several housings, including its SM, or surface mount series.
 This adjustable projector has a sleek, unobtrusive design, perfect for accenting brush stroke details and other subtle touches.
 Phantom’s art projector lights will pamper, not damage, your artwork.

 Reinventing Your Picasso

-Phantom technology is the ghost of the lighting machine for both commercial and residential clients who prefer to see the light, not the fixture with hidden fixtures, when showcasing their fine art and prized collectibles, products, and rare books.
+Phantom technology is the ghost of the lighting machine for both commercial and residential clients who prefer to see the light, not the fixture when showcasing their fine art and prized collectibles, products, and rare books.
 In addition to art lighting, Phantom is also a manufacturer of custom cabinet lighting and lighting for bookshelves, lighting for antique reproduction cabinets and custom furniture lighting.